TheFutonEng/Calico-CNI-Tutorial/README.md

 $ calicoctl create -f ippool.yml
 ```

-Note, the above command assumes that ippool.yml exists.
+Note, the above command assumes that ippool.yml exists on the etcd-node.
 A sample YAML file is below for reference (copied from the Medium post referenced in the introduction):

 ```yaml
 apiVersion: projectcalico.org/v3